-A cob should be shown with its mane hogged and its tail pulled, not shaved.
+- A cob should be shown with its mane hogged and its tail pulled, not shaved.
+The tail should be cut so that when it’s carried it is at the point of the hock

-“The tail should be cut so that when it’s carried it is at the point of the hock,” says Jack.
-“Quarter marks can complete a well turned out cob with three downward stripes and sharks teeth below.
-If you’re unsure how to do these, ask a professional who will be only too glad to help.”
+- Quarter marks can complete a well turned out cob with three downward stripes and sharks teeth below.
+If you’re unsure how to do these ask a professional for some help.

-“Competitors should choose a well-fitted double bridle with a good strong noseband that suits the horse,” adds Jack.
-“This should only be of plain flat leather and never a coloured or plaited browband.”
+- The tack is also similar to that of a show hunter horse; choose a well-fitted double bridle with a strong noseband that suits the horse.
+This should only be of plain flat leather, never a coloured or plaited browband.

 Way of going

-“I really like a cob to be forward going, but comfortable,” continues Samantha.
+“I really like a cob to be forward going, but comfortable,” says Samantha.
 “They should respond to my aids without any pulling, but also have a bit of something about them.
 I like them to be a happy, educated ride with a good outlook.
 I also don’t mind a little bit of cheekiness as it gives them that sparkle.